jyesselm/SimulateTectos/README.md

 simulate_set.py
 ---------------
 accepts a whole set of constructs to run where each line in a csv file is a construct.
+Will output a csv file will all information in the supplied csv and a new row avg_hit_count that is the number of bound conformations of the tecto system.

 ```
 simulate_set.py -csv CSV